 It's also a great choice of palette for those who often switch up their styles.
 "Since it is a neutral tone, you can change accessories easily without compromising design or needing to repaint the whole space."

 Hankering for a moody vibe?
-Interior designer Peti Lau says to reach for Hague.
-"Because Farrow & Ball paints are chalk base and a premium paint, the rich hues and the consistency of the color comes out so much more deeper and richer with a lot of dimensions in the spaces that I apply the paint to," Lau says.
+Interior designer Peti Lau says to reach for "Hague Blue."
+"Because Farrow & Ball paints are chalk-based and a premium paint, the rich hues and the consistency of the color come out so much deeper and richer with a lot of dimensions," Lau says.

 Designer Traci Connell turns to "Snowbound" by Sherwin-Williams for coating a living room.
 "While it may seem ordinary, it’s actually extraordinary because this shade of white has zero yellow undertones or blue undertones.
 That is hard to find in a pure white without looking utilitarian," she says.